Certification, changes, and the world of B Corp

 Still, he maintains that achieving B Corp certification is an end worthy unto itself: “The act of going through the certification process is hugely beneficial in itself.
 The assessment is essentially a benchmarking tool that has been crowdsourced from some of the leading responsible businesses over the last 15 years.
 It’s like self-guided consultancy.
 It gives you a pretty comprehensive picture of all the things that every responsible company should be thinking about, and then tells you how you are performing compared to others/best practice - this is hugely valuable.”

 The process, though, is not without its drawbacks.
-Arowana is an Australian-based investment vehicle specialising in electric vehicles and sustainability that can boast B Corp certification.
+Arowana is a global based investment vehicle specialising in electric vehicles and sustainability that can boast B Corp certification.
 I asked Benn Lim, the group’s chief operating and impact officer, about the limitations with which certification might be fraught.
 He points to the fact it’s time and resource intensive as well as the bottlenecks that have become more common as certification has become increasingly popular.

 Lim notes the limitations on operations: “Undertaking the B Impact assessment requires a company to commit time and resources – the return on invested time is not immediately evident.
 Furthermore, attaining B Corp certification is a deep-rooted change in management process that requires stakeholder management and buy-in at all levels within an organisation.”

 Speaking on the inherent bottlenecks, he mentions that Arowana’s certification was delayed by twelve months, “because of the sheer volume of new companies on top of those recertifying with B Lab”.